 Both work triple-duty as a place for local residents, bucket-list chasing tourists and as venues for the best professional tournaments in golf.

 But Torrey Pines' La Jolla setting on bluffs high above the Pacific Ocean can't be matched by any other muni.
-Toss in the fact that Torrey Pines' South Course hosted an epic 2008 U.S. Open won by Tiger Woods over Rocco Mediate in dramatic, playoff fashion (the U.S. Open returns in 2021), it's one of the most desired tee times in public golf, and rightfully so.
+Toss in the fact that Torrey Pines' South Course hosted epic U.S. Opens in 2008, won by Tiger Woods over Rocco Mediate in a playoff, and by Jon Rahm in 2021, it's one of the most desired tee times in public golf, and rightfully so.

 The most coveted municipal courses are always a little trickier to get a tee time than simply booking online or over the phone.
 So here are a few things you should know as you plan your San Diego golf trip and want to include a round or two at Torrey Pines: